Gelerion/gelerion.github.io/content/posts/2023/07/spark_and_data_sketches_taming_count_distinct.md

 ---
 title: "Spark and Data Sketches: Taming count-distinct"
 date: 2023-07-09T19:00:53+03:00
+lastmod: 2023-07-09T20:00:00+03:00
 author: "Gelerion"
+categories: ["Big Data", "Streaming"]
+summary: "Distinct counting is a commonly used metric in trend analysis to measure popularity or performance.
+Although it may seem like a simple problem, the challenge quickly grows as the amount of data grows.
+Counting the exact number of distinct values can consume a significant amount of resources while taking a long time even when using a parallelized processing engine.
+To address this challenge, you can use probabilistic algorithms"
+description: "Speed up Spark `count distinct` on big data.
+Learn how probabilistic Data Sketches (Theta/HLL) enable efficient cardinality estimation & faster ETL."
+tags: [
+  "spark",
+  "streaming",
+  "data-sketches",
+  "analytics",
+  "probabilistic-algorithms"
+]
+keywords: [
+  "spark data sketches",
+  "count-distinct",
+  "probabilistic algorithms",
+  "theta sketch",
+  "hyperloglog",
+  "ETL pipelines",
+  "data analytics"
+]
+toc: true
 ---
+## Introduction

 Distinct counting is a commonly used metric in trend analysis to measure popularity or performance.
 Although it may seem like a simple problem, the challenge quickly grows as the amount of data grows.
 Counting the exact number of distinct values can consume a significant amount of resources while taking a long time even when using a parallelized processing engine.
 To address this challenge, you can use probabilistic algorithms

 ## Probabilistic algorithms